n3rsti/n3rsti/README.md

 ### n3rsti

-## Coding experience
+## Experience
-I've been coding for the last 5-6 years mainly in web technologies.
+I've been programming for the last 6-7 years mainly in web technologies.
 I've created many non-commercial and a few commercial projects, mainly by myself, but I worked in teams as well.

 ## Tech stack
-### Technologies I use every day
-- HTML, CSS, Javascript
-- Angular
-- Golang
-- SCSS
-- tailwind
-- mongoDB
-- Linux (Linux client as main OS, Linux server for hosting)
-- Git
-- Docker

-### Technologies I've used before and I'm comfortable with:
-- Java (Spring)
-- MySQL
-- bootstrap, bulma
-- Python
-- Django

-Working on web projects I also learned about HTTP and Web Security.
+I've worked with most of the mainstream technologies both for frontend and backend development, though my focus is around **Golang** and **Svelte**

 ## Projects
 ### [ToDoChat](https://github.com/n3rsti/ToDoChat)